 Wendelin the Weird enjoyed being burned so much that she allowed herself to be caught no less than forty-seven times in various disguises.

-Wendelin the Weird appears on one of the Famous Wizard cards created by Rowling (number 14).
-According to that card, Wendelin allowed herself to be caught only fourteen times.
+Wendelin the Weird appears on one of the Famous Wizard cards created by Rowling.
+According to that card, however, Wendelin only allowed herself to be caught fourteen times.

 While Uncle Vernon, Aunt Petunia, and Dudley had gone out into the front garden to admire Uncle Vernon's new company car (in very loud voices, so that the rest of the street would notice it too)...

 One more necessary bit of information, this time telling us the character of the Dursleys, but presented with that clever wit that makes the books so enjoyable.

 Harry had crept downstairs, picked the lock on the cupboard under the stairs...